Run Python Jobs in Snowflake

-This topic walks you through developing, deploying, and scheduling Python scripts in Snowflake.
-You write and test your code locally, then deploy it as a Notebook Project Object — a schema-level object that runs your script non-interactively on a warehouse or compute pool.
+This topic walks you through developing, deploying, and scheduling Python scripts in Snowflake on Warehouse or Compute Pools.
+You can write and test your code locally using your favorite IDE or with Cortex Code, then deploy it as a Notebook Project Object — a schema-levelobject that runs your script non-interactively on a warehouse or compute pool.
 Once deployed, you can run your project on demand or schedule it with a task.

 Prerequisites